Heat-related illnesses in dogs and cats: How to protect your pet in summer

 -

-Call your veterinarian immediately or go straight to an animal hospital.
-Heat stroke can be life-threatening and usually requires professional treatment.
+Call your veterinarian immediately or go directly to an animal hospital.
+Heatstroke can be life-threatening and usually requires professional treatment.

-After heat stroke, your pet's proper regeneration can be supported by a balanced and vitamin-rich diet.
+After heatstroke, your pet's proper recovery can be supported by a balanced, vitamin-rich diet.
 Products such as Annimally Multi Vital Powder or Annimally Vitamin B Complex can help strengthen your pet's metabolism and immune system.

 Dehydration: When your pet doesn't drink enough

 Dehydration is another common problem in summer.
-Dogs and cats need a lot of fluids, especially on hot days.
-If they don't drink enough, they can become dehydrated, which disrupts normal body function and can be dangerous.
+Dogs and cats need plenty of fluids, especially on hot days.
+If they don't drink enough, it can lead to dehydration, which disrupts normal body function and can be dangerous.

 Symptoms of dehydration: